michalciurus/michalciurus.github.io/_posts/2017-02-23-app-routing-algorithm.md

 • **ChangeActiveDestination** - Called when there's a new destination set to active e.g. child in a tab controller.

 So, I had to create an algorithm that accepts two trees and returns an array of  these actions.
-What's important is the order:
+What's very important is the order: you have to run all the UI transitions in the correct order, otherwise it doesn't make sense.
+The easiest rule is that first you have to pop, then you have to push, right?
+But there's a lot more:

 1. First we have to traverse through inactive nodes and finish with active last.
 2. You have to return all the pop actions in post order